psi-mankoski/pi/README.md

 ## License

 This code is published under the MIT License (i.e., the "Expat License".)
-Pleaes see the file `LICENSE`.
+Please see the file `LICENSE`.

 ## Have Fun!!!